-This means it uses wind resistance to provide a smooth, efficient rowing stroke.
+This means it uses air resistance to provide a smooth, efficient rowing stroke.

 Air resistance rowing machines operate by first pulling the handle and spinning the flywheel.
-As the flywheel spins, resistance is created as more air comes into the flywheel housing.
+As the flywheel spins, it must displace the air in front of the fan, which creates resistance.

 Like water rowing machines, air rowers don’t have any knobs to adjust the resistance.
 The resistance adjusts constantly to match your rowing speed.

-The faster you row the more resistance you feel.
-To decrease the resistance just slow your rowing stroke.
+The faster you row, the more resistance you feel.
+To decrease the resistance, just slow your rowing speed/stroke.

-Users commented that they felt the Stamina 1402 provided a smooth, strong resistance.
-They didn’t feel it lacked in providing them with a good workout.
+Users felt the Stamina 1402 provided smooth, strong resistance and gave them a great workout.

 A few users commented the resistance felt comparable to the Concept2 Model D.

-However, the Stamina 1402 ATS Rower does not include a ‘damper setting’ like the Concept2 Model D. The damper setting controls the airflow into the flywheel housing which controls the ‘feel’ of the rowing stroke.
+However, the Stamina 1402 ATS Rower does not include a ‘damper setting’ like the Concept2.
+The damper setting controls the airflow into the flywheel housing, which controls the ‘feel’ of the rowing stroke.
 Having or not having a damper is like having or not having gears on a bike.